 The production received four- and five-star reviews in Edinburgh and subsequently toured all over Ireland.
 The Sunday Independent called it ‘Wickedly, side-splittingly funny, in a sophisticated, witty and elegant way… a joyous romp not to be missed, a worthy homage to its master and progenitor‘.
 The Mail on Sunday said ’To Hell in a Handbag is a delight – beautifully written and acted with exquisite comic timing.’

-This tour will bring the play to the heart of its original setting.
-One of the venue stops on the way – Worthing – was incorporated by Wilde into his story.
+This tour will also bring the play back to the heart of its own origins.
+One of the venue stops on the way – Worthing – was the place where Wilde wrote The Importance of Being Earnest and indeed he incorporated it into his story.
 His leading character was famously found in a handbag as a baby, and given the name Worthing because his benefactor had a ticket for that Sussex seaside resort in his pocket.

 Venues and dates